csetowhid/laravel-localization-json/README.md

-# Laravel Loocalization With Php File
+# Laravel Loocalization With Json File

 ## Create a New Laravel 8 Application
 ```